gnperdue/neuralart_tf/README.md

     $ docker build -t <your dockerhub name>/tfjupyter:<version number> .
     $ docker build -t <your dockerhub name>/tfjupyter:latest .

+You may push your image to [DockerHub](https://hub.docker.com) with

+    $ docker push <your dockerhub name>/tfjupyter:<version number>

-Or, get a pre-built image
+once you have an account there.
+You may retrieve a pre-built image anonymously

     $ docker pull gnperdue/tfjupyter